marijnh/Eloquent-JavaScript/21_skillsharing.md

 value holds that same string.
 If the resource hasn't changed, the server will respond with status code 304, which means "not modified", telling the client that its cached version is still current.
-When the tag does not match the server responds as normal.
+When the tag does not match, the server responds as normal.

 {{index "Prefer header"}}